This week on "Sunday Morning" (April 23)

 For more info:

-BY THE NUMBERS: Bill O’Reilly (Video)
+Bill O’Reilly (Video)

 “Sunday Morning” takes a look at the Fox News host whose career took a stunning turn following accusations of sexual harassment.
 Jane Pauley reports.